dvillaj/Environment-Pandas/README.md

 - Generate a Api Key from "Account Settings" option and copy it
 - Edit `.github\workflows\deploy-heroku.yml` file to set `HEROKU_EMAIL` and `HEROKU_APP_NAME` variables, with the email used on Heroku and the name of your app
 - Add a new repository secret named `HEROKU_API_KEY` with the Api Key from heroku.
+- Add a new repository secret named `JUPYTERLAB_TOKEN` with a personal value.
+This token will be used to access JupyterLab safely.

 This action will build the repo docker image and publish to Heroku's app.